De duodecim abusivis saeculi: Twelve abuses

 De duodecim abusivis condemns the following twelve abuses:

 Influence

 The work was very influential, both directly and through the Hibernensis; especially the ninth abuse, the unjust king.

 There is some direct evidence for the text's popularity in tenth-century England.
 Bishop Æthelwold of Winchester is known to have donated a copy to the Peterborough house. Ælfric of Eynsham drew on a version included in Abbo of Fleury's Collectio canonum for his Old English treatise De octo vitiis et de duodecim abusivis gradus, in which the section on the rex iniquus was translated whole.

 Hellmann points out the extensive influence of the work upon Carolingian writings, such as the mirrors for princes, and later political literature.

+Later, the work was quoted by multiple medieval theologians and scholars such as Vincent of Beauvais and John of Wales.
+Translations and adaptations in multiple vernacular languages were prepared.